metacpan/metacpan-cpan-extracted/distros/F/Fork-Utils/README.md

 # perl_fork_utils

 ### NAME

-    Fork::Utils - set of usefull methods to work with processes and signals
+    Fork::Utils - set of usefull methods to work with processes and signals on Linux platform

 ### SYNOPSIS